Kong/docs.konghq.com/app/_hub/yesinteractive/kong-log-google/index.md

 type: plugin

 desc: Log API transactions to Google Analytics
 description: This plugin logs your Kong gateway transactions to Google Analytics.
-Plugin is a modification of the Kong HTTP Log plugin.
+This plugin is a modification of the [Kong HTTP Log plugin](/hub/kong-inc/http-log/).

 support_url: https://github.com/yesinteractive/kong-log-google/issues